saeedvdi/ComputeCanada/README.md

 15. Add lines 1, 2, and 4 to your bashrc profile (nano ~/.bashrc) and source ~/.bashrc to activate the environment correctly.
 Now, after each restart your libraries will load automatically

 # Newer Version of moose
-Since the proper wasp version is not installed in moose, follow these instructions.
-You need to manually install Libmesh, and Wasp
+Follow these instructions since the proper wasp version is not installed in moose.
+You need to install Libmesh and Wasp manually
-I tested the install of Libmesh, Wasp, and PETSc on March 4th, 2025 and worked First make sure that no wasp module is called first.
+I tested the installation of Libmesh, Wasp, and PETSc on March 4th, 2025, and worked First, make sure that no wasp module is called first.
 1. module load StdEnv/2023
 2. module load python scipy-stack petsc slepc vtk parmetis eigen boost
 4. Find your desired installation directory (cd projects/def- )